-Ultracapacitors, also called supercapacitors, double-layer capacitors, or electrochemical capacitors, are a type of energy storage system that has been gaining popularity in recent years.
+Ultracapacitors, also called supercapacitors, double-layer capacitors, or electrochemical capacitors, are an energy storage system that has been gaining popularity recently.
 They can be thought of as a cross between an ordinary capacitor and a battery, yet they are different from both.

-Ultracapacitors also have a dielectric separator dividing the electrolyte - just like a capacitor.
-This internal cell structure allows ultracapacitors to have a very high energy storage density, especially when compared to a normal capacitor.
+Ultracapacitors also have a dielectric separator dividing the electrolyte like a capacitor.
+This internal cell structure allows ultracapacitors to have a very high energy storage density, especially compared to a normal capacitor.

 Ultracapacitors do store less energy than a similarly-sized battery.
-But they are able to release their energy much more rapidly, as the discharge is not dependent on a chemical reaction taking place.
+But they can release their energy much more rapidly, as the discharge is not dependent on a chemical reaction taking place.

-Another great benefit of ultracapacitors is that they can be recharged a huge number of times with little or no degradation (in excess of 1 million charges/discharge cycles is not uncommon).
+Another great benefit of ultracapacitors is that they can be recharged many times with little or no degradation (more than 1 million charges/discharge cycles is not uncommon).
 This is because no physical or chemical changes occur when they recharge.

 The most commonly used electrode material for ultracapacitors is carbon in various forms, such as activated carbon, carbon fiber-cloth, carbide-derived carbon, carbon aerogel, graphite (graphene), and carbon nanotubes (CNTs).